Data-Driven Turbulence Modeling Approach for Cold-Wall Hypersonic Boundary Layers: Conclusion

-Furthermore, clear distinction is observed between the appropriate values of closure variables with respect to the wall--to--recovery temperature ratio.
-However, the formulation of input features used in this work lacked an appropriate basis for the turbulence model to learn such distinctions.
-Lastly, a nonlinear representation of Reynolds stress can potentially provide improvements over the currently employed linear representation.
-Future works will focus on addressing these limitations and employing different possibilities to enhance the generalizability of the learned turbulence model.
+Finally, adopting a nonlinear representation of Reynolds stress could offer potential improvements over the current linear approach.
+Future work will aim to address these limitations and explore various strategies to enhance the generalizability of the learned turbulence model.